rescript-lang/bucklescript.github.io/docs/object.md

 - might or might not add/remove arbitrary keys
 - might or might not be accessed using a dynamic/computed key

 If these points (especially the first one) describe your object usage, then look no further than using the [`Js.Dict`](https://bucklescript.github.io/bucklescript/api/Js.Dict.html) API!
-This is a thin layer of binding we've made for such situation.
-Under the hood, a `Js.Dict` is just an object, and the bindings are compiled away.
+This is a thin wrapper we've made for such situation.
+Under the hood, a `Js.Dict` is just an object, and the whole API is erased after compilation.
 No performance cost.
 Actually, **better** than no perf cost!
 See the Design Decisions below.

 In this mode, you can do all the metaprogramming you're used to with JS objects: get all keys through `Js.Dict.keys`, get values through `Js.Dict.values`, etc.